-The Residential Housing and Urban Development segment generated revenues through settlements at The Heights, Arbour Residences, The Hills Residences, Kirkdale Residences (QLD); and Maraylya (NSW).
+The Residential Housing and Urban Development segment generated revenues through settlements at Montaine Residences (NSW).

 The Group exceeded its targeted development margin of 20%, with a return on cost for the period of 24% across its residential development portfolio (excludes marketing costs, which are expensed ahead of recognising revenue - refer segment report for further explanation).
-The Multi-Storey segment returned 28%, boosted by the sale of Mariners Cove and a favourable development return for Magnoli.
-The Residential Housing and Urban Development segment achieved a return below target due mainly to additional time in delivering The Hills Residences in Brisbane which is now complete.
+The Multi-Storey and Residential Housing and Urban Development segments returned 24% and 25% respectively.
+With both segments boosted by the settlement of various Undeveloped Inventory.